EDIT: Some information here is outdated. For the most up to date info on Amazon, click here.

 Press the + symbol on the left-hand side and scroll down.
 Amazon will generate a template.
 This is your inventory file, where you fill out all information about your products.
 And it’s what you’ll use to upload your products.

 You’ll need Microsoft Excel to fill this out.
 The latest versions might not be compatible with Amazon’s inventory file templates.
-For a full guide to fill out the file, click here.

 Here are some tricky fields in the inventory file: